brakmic/WebStreams-with-PureScript/README.md

 ### Usage

-Run the demo with HapiJS via `npm start` and open your browser at http://localhost:8080
+Run the demo with HapiJS via

+`npm start`

+and open your browser at <a href="http://localhost:8080">http://localhost:8080</a>

 Open your browser's console to see the stream data flowing in.